wcalandra5/wc5/_pages/about.md

 ---
 permalink: /
-title: "Hello there, I'm Will!"
+title: "Hello there, I'm Will! 👋"
 excerpt:
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-## About Me
+## About Me 👨‍💻
 I am an aspiring data scientist who loves bringing together people and data to solve problems.
 I seek opportunities to lead and create impact, having founded multiple data science initiatives at Georgetown while building new data-driven applications for large enterprises.
 I enjoy communicating actionable insights from seemingly disparate datasets, connecting with wider audiences from my experiences across academic, sports, and business settings.

 I am pursuing my Master’s in Data Science degree at NYU to gain a deeper understanding of the mathematical, statistical, and engineering methodologies for maturing my foundation in data science.